techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 To learn more about the webinar experience for your users, see [Get Started with Teams webinars](https://support.microsoft.com/office/42f3f874-22dc-4289-b53f-bbc1a69013e3).

 > [!NOTE]
-> The webinar experience isn't available for Microsoft 365 GCC High or Microsoft 365 DoD.
+> The webinar experience isn't available for Microsoft 365 DoD.

 ## Manage who can schedule webinars